 If you have a remaining balance of in your health care FSA by the end of the current plan year, Penn State has a carryover provision that allows you to carry into the next plan year, however, you MUST re-enroll during Benefits Open Enrollment for the following benefit year in order to receive any carry-over funds.
 The carry over provision WILL NOT apply if you choose to enroll in the Lion Advantage Plan with HSA for the next plan year.

 If two Penn State employees are married and have elected FAMILY coverage under the Lion Advantage Plan with an HSA, a Health Care Flexible Spending Account (FSA) cannot be opened under either employee's name.
 In addition, if you are the Penn State employee and your spouse is employed elsewhere and enrolled in a high-deductible health plan with an HSA, a Health Care Flexible Spending Account cannot be opened by either employee.
 The IRS does not permit use of a health care FSA when enrolled in an HSA.
 However, the Dependent Care FSA is available to either employee up to the IRS limits.

 You have the option to enroll in a dependent care FSA, managed through My HealthEquity, regardless of which Penn State health plan you participate in, or whether you participate in a Penn State health plan at all.
 Contributions made to a dependent care FSA are taken before federal taxes from your paycheck.
 Funds contributed must be used within the same plan year for eligible dependent care expenses.
 See Dependent Care Flexible Spending Account flyer for more information.

-Note: Dependent FSA's can be used for work-related daycare, nursery school, elder care for dependent children up to the age of 14 for 2021 and 2022.
+Note: Dependent FSA's can be used for work-related daycare, nursery school, elder care for dependent children up to the age of 13.
 They are NOT for a dependents’ medical expenses.